-Stem cells can repair, replicate, and regenerate.
-They are the master cells found in most parts of our body, including blood, bones, skin and muscles.
-So it's a no-brainer that we should preserve them when presented with an opportunity like the birth of a baby or simply a woman's monthly cycle.
+Stem cells are the body's 'master cells' that could be your potential life-savers in future.
+Thanks to their ability to repair, regenerate, and replicate!
+They can even be enticed to become tissues, muscle or brain cells.
+With that said, it's a no-brainer that we should preserve them when presented with an opportunity like the birth of a baby or simply a woman's monthly cycle.

 Stem cells are magical!
 They have the power to repair, replicate, and regenerate.
 The simplest form of cells, these are found in most parts of our body, including blood, bones, skin, and muscles.
 So, given a choice, does it make sense to preserve stem cells?
 Let’s find out if stem cells are worth saving for a rainy day and why.

 Simply put, stem cells are the superhero cells.
 Unlike other cells, they are unspecialized, but that’s what makes them so special.
 When a stem cell divides, it can become another stem cell or any other type of cell.
 Under special conditions, these cells can be enticed to become tissue or specialized cells like red blood cells, muscle cells, or brain cells.
 Their value is immense because they provide a powerful tool for regeneration and repair of the body.
 There are multiple options for sourcing stem cells – they can be extracted from the bone marrow, umbilical cord blood, placental tissue, menstrual blood, skin, teeth, and embryo.1